coreinfrastructure/best-practices-badge/doc/other.md

     <sup>[<a href="#crypto_used_network">crypto_used_network</a>]</sup>

 *   <a name="crypto_tls12"></a>(Future)
-    The project SHOULD, if it supports TLS, support at least TLS version 1.2.
+    The software produced by the project SHOULD, if it supports or uses TLS, support at least TLS version 1.2.
     Note that the predecessor of TLS was called SSL.
+    If the software does not use TLS, select "not applicable" (N/A).
     (N/A allowed).
     <sup>[<a href="#crypto_tls12">crypto_tls12</a>]</sup>

 *   <a name="crypto_certificate_verification"></a>(Future)
+    The software produced by the
-    The project MUST, if it supports TLS, perform TLS certificate verification by default when using TLS, including on subresources.
+    project MUST, if it supports TLS, perform TLS certificate verification by default when using TLS, including on subresources.
+    If the software does not use TLS, select "not applicable" (N/A).
     (N/A allowed).
     <sup>[<a href="#crypto_certificate_verification">crypto_certificate_verification</a>]</sup>